 Looking at which assignee-assignor relationships were most common, it is unsurprising that the highest-volume relationships are largely intramural transfers within corporate umbrellas.
 Over the time span that we investigated, durable and high-volume extramural assignment relationships were rare.
 Among extramural assignment relationships, Ardent Research and Empire Technology Development have the most consistent relationship, making our top 20 lists each year through 2015.
 Google and Lenovo are close behind, and sit in the top 5 each year from 2014 to the present.

 Knowing which companies are most active in the patent assignment space, coupled with Juristat’s Business Intelligence tool, allows patent professionals to identify new business opportunities that would otherwise go overlooked.
-To see how else Juristat can help inform your strategic decision making, contact us or sign up for a free 14-day trial.
+To see how else Juristat can help inform your strategic decision making, contact us or sign up today and see what Juristat can show you.